My key requirement for a file system layout is:

 Lots of detail here, but the key ones are

-keeps a history of the directories you have cd
+keeps a history of the directories you have cd'd to.
+You can go back by typing

-Tab.
+popd, or better by typing cd - Tab.
 This gives you an interactive

 menu for which directory you want to go to.
 See the picture below for more info.

-'s annoying habit of printing the path it is
+pushd_silent suppresses pushd's annoying habit of printing the path it is

-ing to.
+cding to.
 However it doesn't stop the printing of the path that comes from

-.
-What this means specifically (with my $CDPATH
+$CDPATH.
+What this means specifically (with my $CDPATH setup) is that it

-.
+foo takes you to ~/foo not ./foo.
 This is the ideal balance between

 explicit and minimalism in my (infallible) opinion.